Aliases for OPRM1 Gene

 GeneCards Summary for OPRM1 Gene

 OPRM1 (Opioid Receptor Mu 1) is a Protein Coding gene.
-Diseases associated with OPRM1 include Oprm1-Related Altered Drug Metabolism and Heroin Dependence.
-Among its related pathways are Peptide ligand-binding receptors and B cell receptor signaling pathway (KEGG).
+Diseases associated with OPRM1 include Oprm1-Related Altered Drug Metabolism and Substance Dependence.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and voltage-gated calcium channel activity.
-An important paralog of this gene is OPRK1.
+An important paralog of this gene is OPRD1.

 UniProtKB/Swiss-Prot for OPRM1 Gene